Truck Driver TrainingTruck Driver Training Guidesheet

 - Perform daily pre-trip inspection

 Truck Drivers are in high demand.
 Students can choose the type of work wanted, local, regional and over-the-road.
 Local government jobs in state, city and townships have positions open.
-Unions hire on CDL licenses holders for high demand fields of electrical lineman, constuction and iron workers.
-Farmers and Ag Business have seasonal positions available.
+Unions hire on CDL license holders for high demand fields of electrical lineman, construction and iron workers.
+Farmers and Ag businesses have seasonal positions available.
 Current list of CDL job openings available to past and current students.